 Redemption is found in both the Old and New Testament.
 “The central theme of redemption in Scripture is that God has taken the initiative to act compassionately on behalf of those who are powerless to help themselves.
 The New Testament makes clear that divine redemption includes God’s identification with humanity in its plight, and the securing of the liberation of humankind through the obedience, suffering, death, and resurrection of the incarnate Son (Wellman, 2014, p.
 1).”

 When I contemplate redemption, I imagine that God can bring life where I have sowed death.
 Experience can be our most important teacher.
 It is through the mistakes that we learn, grow, and change.
 Out of the ashes of our poor choices, God brings forth a redeemed life that can help others overcome their trials and tribulations.

 Trials, pain, and sorrow are not the enemy of marriage.
 Rather unforgiveness thwarts reconciliation with intimate partners.
-When trust is broken in a relationship, it is restored through transparency and vulnerability.
+When trust breaks in a relationship, it is restored through transparency and vulnerability.
 Sharing our deeper feelings is an act of vulnerability.
-When trust is rebuilt in the broken relationship, it becomes stronger and the past hurts and pain become events in the timeline of the marriage instead of defining the relationship.
+When trust is rebuilt in the broken relationship, it becomes stronger, and the past hurts and pain become events in the marriage timeline instead of defining the relationship.
 Turning towards each other and making successful bids to connect foster a healthy connection.
-Real change occurs and couples forge new and more secure connections.
+Real change occurs, and couples forge new and more secure connections.